JamesLemony/jameslemony.github.io/content/Course Notes/Nouns and Pronouns/Relative Pronouns.md

 Çatı arasında saklı olan eski bir sandık buldum.
 I have found an old chest that was hidden in the attic.

+> [!EXAMPLE]
+> This is the car that I bought last week.
+> He is the boy that helped me with my homework.
+> The book that you lent me is very interesting.
+> She wore the dress that she bought in Paris.
+> The dog that barked all night belongs to our neighbor.
+> The house that we visited yesterday has a beautiful garden.
+> The movie that we watched last night was thrilling.
+> The cake that she baked for the party was delicious.
+> The man that fixed my computer did an excellent job.
+> The company that I work for is expanding rapidly.
+> The team that won the championship trained hard for months.
+> The song that she sang at the concert moved everyone to tears.
+> The research that they conducted provided groundbreaking results.
+> The novel that he is reading is a historical drama.
+> The project that they completed ahead of schedule impressed the client.
+> The machine that was invented by the engineer revolutionized the industry.
+> The organization that he founded supports underprivileged children worldwide.
+> The idea that they proposed during the meeting sparked an engaging discussion.
+> The documentary that we watched last night highlighted critical environmental issues.
+> The building that was destroyed in the fire is now being reconstructed with modern technology.

 ### Where
 Yerler için kullanılır.